veragluscevic/veragluscevic.github.io/gluscevic.markdown

 ![Karime]({{veragluscevic.github.io}}/assets/img/Karime.png){:width="30%"}

 <a href="https://karimemaamari.com/"> Karime Maamari </a> (PhD Student): Karime derived the most stringent astrophysical bounds to-date on dark matter-baryon scattering, using Milky Way satellite abundance measurements from DES; he now works on developing the first galaxy formation simulations that include dark matter-proton elastic scattering.

+### Interested in joining the team? ###

+If you are a USC undergraduate student, a prospective PhD student, or a prospective postdoc, and want to know more about potential research opportunities, send an email to <b>vera.gluscevic [at] usc.edu</b>.

 ### Former: ###
 <p>